captifi/plug_play_box/README.md

 1. Check the log file: `/var/log/captifi.log`
 2. Verify connectivity to the CaptiFi API server
 3. Ensure the device has internet access
-4. Check the activation status: `captifi-client.sh status`
+4. Check the firewall rules: `uci show firewall`

 ## Security Notes